On the Number of Interference Alignment Solutions for the K-User MIMO Channel with Constant Coefficients: Algorithmic aspects and special cases

 For the particular case of symmetric $(M\times N, 1)^K$ scenarios, the IA solution counting problem can be restated as several well-studied combinatorial and graph theory problems.
-According to Step 2 above, every column of valid solution contains $M-1$ ones whereas every row has $N-1$ zeros.
-We recall that $s=0$ or, equivalently, $M+N=K+1$, which allows us rephrase Step 2 in a much simpler way.
-That is, the number of distinct IA solutions matches the number of $K \times K$ binary matrices with exactly $M-1$ ones per row and column which are not in the main diagonal.

-When this matrix is seen as the adjacency matrix of a graph (or the biadjacency matrix of a bipartite graph) some connections to graph theory problems arise.
 Most of these problems have been of historical interest and hence a lot of research has been done on them.
-It is natural, then, to find out that the number of solutions for some scenarios have already been computed in this field.
-We mention a few of them in the following.
+Specifically, when the matrices in $\mathcal{A}^*(R,C)$ are seen as the adjacency matrix of a graph some connections to graph theory problems arise.
+It is natural, then, to find out that the number of solutions for some scenarios have already been computed in the literature:

-\begin{itemize} \item The number of solutions for $(2\times (K-1),1)^K$ scenarios is given by the number of derangements (permutations of $K$ elements with no fixed points), rencontres numbers or subfactorial.
-It is also the number of labeled $1$-regular digraphs with $K$ nodes.
-Interestingly, as found in \cite{OEIS},\cite[p.195]{Graham1994}, they are equal to
+\begin{itemize} \item The number of solutions for $(2\times (K-1),1)^K$ scenarios is given by the number of derangements (permutations of $K$ elements with no fixed points), also known as \textit{rencontres numbers} or subfactorial.
+It is also the number of simple loop-free labeled $1$-regular digraphs with $K$ nodes.
+Interestingly, as demonstrated in \cite{OEIS}\cite[p.195]{Graham1994}, a closed-form solution is available:

-\item The number of solutions for $(3\times (K-2),1)^K$ systems matches the number of labeled $2$-regular digraphs with $K$ nodes.
+\item The number of solutions for $(3\times (K-2),1)^K$ systems matches the number of simple loop-free labeled $2$-regular digraphs with $K$ nodes.
 In this case, a closed-form expression is also available \cite{OEIS}:

-\item In general, for $(M\times (K-M+1),1)^K$ scenarios, closed-form solutions do not exist and most of them have not even been studied.
-It is clear that this problem matches that of counting the number of labeled $(M-1)$-regular digraphs with $K$ nodes but, as far as we know, no closed-form solution has been found yet.
-Further details can be found in Section \ref{sec:numerical_experiments}. \end{itemize}
+\item In general, the number of solutions for the $(M\times (K-M+1),1)^K$ scenario matches the number of simple loop-free labeled $(M-1)$-regular digraphs with $K$ nodes.
+However, as far as we are aware, additional closed-form expressions do not exist. \end{itemize}